Skip to main content

 • Create the $HOME/.ssh/authorized_keys file if it doesn't already exist.

-• Copy the newly generated public key (copy the entire file) and paste it on a new line in the authorized_keys file.
+• Copy the entire newly generated public key and paste it on a new line in the authorized_keys file.
 It will look something like this: authorized_key file with public key contents

 Step 2: Create a Discovery Job With SSH Key Auth

-Add your private SSH RSA or DSA Private key created in Step 1 to your Device42 instance's discovery job.
+Add the private SSH RSA or DSA key created in Step 1 to your Device42 discovery job.

 • Set up a new discovery job.
-Go to Discovery > HyperVisors / *nix / Windows and click + Add Hypervisors/*nix/win for Autodiscovery.
+Go to Discovery > HyperVisors / *nix / Windows and click Create.

 • Select a credential for the Discovery Target(s) Credential(s) field that includes the SSH key file instead of a password.